mbbu/16S_Accreditation/README.md

 - A team to convert the pipeline to a workflow language (Nextflkow or Snakemake)
 - Report writing, we will need to link the report to the analysis.
 A Github page would be great.

+Some details:
+- The test data is located in the `/data/accredetation/16S/test` folder.
+- It is organized into:
+    - Data
+    - Results
+    - Code: This is under version control.
+Only send output that needs to be uploaded to GitHub
+    - Report
+    - tmp